eternal-flame-AD/pow-buster/README.md

   - [License and Acknowledgments](#license-and-acknowledgments)
   - [AI Disclaimer](#ai-disclaimer)

-A fast, adversarially [^3] implemented mCaptcha/Anubis/go-away/Cap.js/NolLamas PoW solver, targeting AVX-512/SHA-NI/simd128.
+A fast, data-parallel, adversarially [^3] implemented mCaptcha/Anubis/go-away/Cap.js/NolLamas PoW solver, targeting AVX-512/SHA-NI/simd128.
 Can be used for computing solutions to these systems without disabling privacy-enhancing features without wasting energy in the browser.

 [^3]: Adversarial refers to challenges are solved using the path-of-least-resistance, sometimes involving massaging nonce space into favorable conditions or partially inverting hash images into lower-latency internal states.
 Most schemes supported do not have explicit specifications and depend on the cryptographic guarantees of the hash function, which I did not break (at least not in a previously unknown way).
 This code follows the original code to the letter of the law and sometimes emit awkward but computationally or statistically favorable solutions (such as `10000000073377131`, `-10.00000141128212`, etc.)

-The benchmarks demonstrate a significant performance gap between browser-based JavaScript execution and native implementations (both optimized CPU and unoptimized GPU), suggesting fundamental challenges for PoW-based browser CAPTCHA systems.
+The benchmarks demonstrate a significant performance gap between browser-based JavaScript execution and native implementations, suggesting fundamental challenges for PoW-based browser CAPTCHA systems.

 [Public web demo running on a $4/month/core server, 80-100MHs/thread](https://powbuster.yumechi.jp/)